Thank you from the Department of Anatomy and Neuroscience University College Cork

 In an effort to recognise the generosity and to acknowledge recent donors, the Department holds a biannual Thanksgiving Service in the Honan Chapel, UCC.
 A specially commissioned commemorative sculpture by the artist Alexandra Wejchert (1921-1995) also stands at the entrance to the Department of Anatomy and Neuroscience.
 The sculpture, titled ‘Flame’, represents the flame of knowledge leading to the light of understanding.

-As Professor of Anatomy and on behalf of all my colleagues and the University community, I would like to express our sincere gratitude to all of our donors and their families.
+As Head of Department and as Professor of Anatomy and on behalf of all our colleagues and the University community, we would like to express our sincere gratitude to all of our donors and their families.

 The generosity of donors is marked by a specially commissioned sculpture by the artist Alexandra Wejchert.
 It is an abstract piece in the form of a flame.
 It represents the flame of knowledge which leads to the light of understanding.

 This sculpture entitled Flame is located at the entrance to the FLAME laboratory, in the Department of Anatomy and Neuroscience Western Gateway Building UCC.
 The FLAME Laboratory takes its name from this special commerative piece, FLAME is an acronym for Facility for Learning Anatomy Morphology and Embryology.

 In 2012 the Department of Anatomy and Neuroscience held its inaugural Thanksgiving Ceremony.
 The ceremony was celebration to honour all anatomical donors since 1849, and was held in the Honan Chapel, University College Cork.
 In attendance were donor’s friends and family along with staff from the School of Medicine, postgraduate and undergraduate students from Medicine, Dentistry, Clinical Therapies and Neuroscience.